ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 **Once inside Tails**

-- Take a screenshot showing your name and student id on any text editor.
+- Take a screenshot showing your name and student id on any text editor. **Include 3B in to the screenshot if completed.**

 - Encrypt the screenshot with GPG/GPA [**by using the provided public key**](for_tails_encryption.pub).

-- Follow the [provided](https://github.com/ouspg/PrivacyAndSocialEngineering/blob/main/3.Operating_system_privacy/onionshare.md) .onion address to the Onionshare file-sharing site.
-It should ask for a password, it is also provided.
-The site should say "Task # return box".

-### Task 3 A) What to return on the ~~website~~ **GitHub**
+### Task 3 A) What to return on the **GitHub**

-Upload an encrypted image file containing a screenshot of the Tails desktop with your name and student ID visible to the ~~provided OnionShare address~~ **Github repository**, accompanied by a message containing your name or another identifier.
-(Identifier can be mentioned in the return repository)
+Upload an encrypted image file containing a screenshot of the Tails desktop with your name and student ID visible to your **Github repository**, accompanied by a message containing your name or another identifier.
+(Identifier can be mentioned in the return repository). **Include 3B in this if completed.**

 ### Task 3 B) Onionshare website

+Set up an Onionshare website within Tails, it [should](https://tails.net/doc/anonymous_internet/onionshare/index.en.html) be already installed in Tails.
+You can choose what type of Onionshare site you want to set up.
+Once the site is ready, keep onionshare visible in the screenshot for 3A.

+### Task 3 C) Then answer the questions below:

+1. What happens when you pull out your Tails USB stick, did you try this?

+2. Why do these kinds of operations and services exist?
+Answer at around between 100 and 200 words.

+---

+### Task 4 Reproducible Onionshare site (bonus)

+**You can complete this task outside Tails.**
 Set up a static website with just your name on it with Onionshare.
-You can do this in another system than Tails.
+You won't have to leave the site up, and you can password protect it.

 However, you should do it as **a reproducible service**.
 1. Take a look for [`onionshare-cli`](https://docs.onionshare.org/2.3.1/en/advanced.html#command-line-interface).